naimish3199/Image_Classification/README.md

-MNIST.zip consists of dataset of Part2 , CNN.ipynb consists of code

 Initially before running code on google colab we have to make 3 folders manually which will contains train , test and validation data .
 Train , Test and Validation data is created in the code using "splitfolders" .
+I have used folders name as "ProcessedData" , "MNSITProcessed" and "P3" for Part 1 , Part 2 and Part 3 respectively .

 Links for dataset  -
 For Part 1 - https://www.dropbox.com/s/pan6mutc5xj5kj0/trainPart1.zip ,